 When importing the XML file, you’ll be prompted to assign an author to it.
 In this window, make sure to check the box labeled “Download and import file attachments” to import your images.

 Now, all that’s left to do is set up a site redirect so that any visitors who try to go to your WordPress.com site are redirected to your new site on WordPress.org.
 This will ensure you don’t lose any traffic after the migration.

 You can use the Site Redirect upgrade feature to set up 301 permanent redirects.
 To do that, go to the WordPress.com Site Redirect page.
 Then enter your new domain name in the box, click Go, and fill in your payment information.
 Note that you’ll have to pay $13 annually to maintain the redirect.

 You should not delete your WordPress.com site if you are using this redirect feature.
 You also should not delete your old site if some of your images and other files are still hosted on WordPress.com.

 Following the steps above, you can transfer your site from WordPress.com to WordPress.org to leverage the full potential of a self-hosted site.
-Now you can choose from more themes, plugins, and other features to expand your site’s functionality and better meet the needs of your visitors.
+Now you can choose from more themes and must-have plugins to expand your site’s functionality and better meet the needs of your visitors.

 Originally published Nov 15, 2019 10:26:00 AM, updated September 01 2021